 Polka dots, stripes or a chevron pattern can all be good choices.
 For a little extra fanciness, consider using a metallic paint shade.

 If you choose to paint your buckets, do so before you fill them with soil.
 Allow your bucket to dry completely, and let it sit outside for a few days to let any lingering fumes dissipate.

 Burlap has an outdoorsy feel and usually holds up well to the elements.
 You could also use decorative fabric meant for outdoor furniture, but it may be more expensive.

 Whatever fabric you choose, use twine or garden string to secure it to your buckets.

 Stretch a length of string around your bucket near the top of the fabric, and tie it securely.
 Repeat the process one or two more times at even intervals until you reach the bottom of the bucket.

 To give you a visual, here’s a bucket I decorated with outdoor fabric.
 You can just barely see the light-colored string I used:

 If you’re looking to keep your costs down, check your local thrift stores.
-I found a large piece of this fabric at Salvation Army for just a few dollars.
+I scored a large piece of this fabric at Salvation Army for just a couple of dollars.
 Good luck!

 Let’s have a short review of the information we’ve covered here: